f0rodo/rune/README.md

 Rune is a technology to containerize and deploy EdgeML applications.

+### Candle support

+Rune can also run generative AI models using the [Candle](https://github.com/huggingface/candle) runtime from Hugging Face.
+Support for Candle is currently experimental and can be enabled by building the `hotg-rune-runtime` crate with the `candle` feature flag.

 To get started, check out [our developer website][dev].

 To learn how to start contributing to the Rune project, check out